 Galactogogues: These supply helpers, such as oats, fenugreek, blessed thistle and alfalfa, can increase milk output.
 Speak to a lactation consultant to see which one or combination is right for you.

 Unlike in many other countries, breastfeeding isn’t the norm for American moms.
 According to the Centers for Disease Control and Prevention (CDC), less than 50% of infants are exclusively breastfed through three months, and this rate drops to about 25% at six months.

 “In the United States, breastfeeding has been unusual because that’s been the culture for generations.
 It’s hard to change that dynamic,” says Dr. Wiswell.
 “When women look to their peers or communities, they don’t see many breastfeeding moms.”

-Breastfeeding has made modest gains over the past decade, but a cultural change won’t happen unless women take steps such as finding other pro-nursing moms for support and overcoming fears of breastfeeding in public.
+Breastfeeding has made modest gains over the past decade, but a cultural change won’t happen unless people take steps such as finding other pro-nursing moms for support and overcoming fears of breastfeeding in public.
 If you want to want to try breastfeeding in public, try a nursing cover or a simple scarf.

 Do what works for you and your baby

 As a mom, it’s best to do what works.
-If you can’t exclusively breastfeed, you’ll still boost baby’s immunity by combining breastfeeding with formula.
+If you can’t exclusively breastfeed, you’ll still boost your baby’s immunity by combining breastfeeding with formula.

 “There’s not one way written in stone,” says Dr. Wiswell.
 “Even working moms who can’t pump at work can still partially breastfeed.
 Your body will regulate its supply to be available when you’re with your baby.”